-ALPHABETICAL LISTING LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 NONCOMPLIANCE Refusal to comply with reasonable requests, rules, policies, or directions of an adult.
-Repeated incidents (to do or say again) can result in higher level consequences. • • • Not available as an option Not available as an option OUT OF ASSIGNED AREA Includes but is not limited to: being in any part of the school or grounds without permission and reasonable need, leaving class without permission.
-Repeated incidents (to do or say again) can result in higher level consequences. • • Not available as an option Not available as an option Not available as an option PYROTECHNICS Possession or use of pyrotechnic devices on school property.
-Includes but not limited to devices such as lighters/matches, fireworks, and smoke/stink bombs Not available as an option Not available as an option • • • SEXUAL ASSAULT The term sexual assault refers to sexual contact or behavior that occurs without explicit consent of the victim.
-Some forms of sexual assault including but not limited to Attempted rape, Fondling or unwanted sexual touching, Forcing a victim to perform sexual acts (such as oral sex or penetrating the perpetrator's body), etc. Not available as an option Not available as an option Not available as an option • •

-SEXUAL HARASSMENT Sexual Harassment refers to unwanted and unwelcome behavior, communication or gesture(s) of a sexual nature or notes about sexual acts, which continues after student is made aware that the sexual harassment is unwanted.
+INFRACTIONS ALPHABETICAL LISTING LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 Making physical contact with an adult or student in a manner which does not cause injury or causes minor injury (outside medical care is not required) Not available as an option Not available as an option Not available as an option • Not available as an option Intentional infliction of or attempt to inflict bodily harm upon another which creates a grave risk of death or serious physical injury (Medical care is required) Unintentional bodily harm caused by extreme physical aggression.
+Medical care is required.
+Not available as an option Not available as an option Not available as an option Not available as an option • PYROTECHNICS Possession or use of pyrotechnic devices on school property.
+Includes but not limited to devices such as lighters/matches, fireworks, and smoke/stink bombs Not available as an option Not available as an option • • • SEXUAL ASSAULT I The term sexual assault refers to sexual contact or behavior that occurs without explicit consent of the victim.
+Some forms of sexual assault including but not limited to Attempted rape, Fondling or unwanted sexual touching, Forcing a victim to perform sexual acts (such as oral sex or penetrating the perpetrator's body), etc. Not available as an option Not available as an option Not available as an option • • SEXUAL HARASSMENT • Sexual Harassment refers to unwanted and unwelcome behavior, communication or gesture(s) of a sexual nature or notes about sexual acts, which continues after student is made aware that the sexual harassment is unwanted.
 Not available as an option Not available as an option • • •